 Abstract: One of the key components of the Chemical Right-to-Know (ChemRTK) Initiative is the HPV Challenge Program.
 The goal of this program is to ensure that a baseline set of health and environmental effects data on approximately 2,800 high production volume (HPV) chemicals is made available to EPA and the public.
 U.S. HPV chemicals are industrial chemicals that are manufactured or imported into the United States in volumes of 1 million pounds or more per year.
 U.S. Manufacturers and importers of HPV chemicals were invited to voluntarily sponsor chemicals in the HPV Challenge Program.
 Sponsorship entails the identification and initial assessment of the adequacy of existing information, the conduct of new testing only if adequate information does not exist, and making the new and existing test results available to the public.
-Any needed testing on the HPV chemicals in the HPV Challenge Program should be completed by 2004 with all data available to the public by 2005.
-The Agency intends to consider specific chemicals which are not voluntarily sponsored in the HPV Challenge Program as candidates for test rules under Section 4 of the Toxic Substances Control Act (TSCA).
+The Agency is considering specific chemicals which are not voluntarily sponsored in the HPV Challenge Program as candidates for rules under section 4 and 8 of the Toxic Substances Control Act (TSCA).
 Although this Initiative is not a rulemaking, EPA has included it in the Regulatory Agenda to inform the public.

-Action Date FR Cite

-Notice- 12/26/00 65 FR 81686
+Action Date FR Cite Notice Notice: Initiative Complete 12/26/00 07/00/06 65 FR 81686 www.epa.gov/chemrtk/volchall.htm

-Notice: Initiative Complete- 07/00/06

-Additional Information: SAN No. 4176; See also items identified under the following RINs 2070-AD09; 2070-AD38; RIN 2070-AD16; RIN 2070-AC27.
+Additional Information: SAN No. 4176; See also items identified under the following RINs 2070-AD09; 2070-AD38;

+RIN 2070-AD16; RIN 2070-AC27.
+Sectors Affected: 325 Chemical Manufacturing; 32411 Petroleum